twxio/ArduWar/README.md

 8. Press F4 or "Start Arduino" to start and F5 or "Stop" to stop.

 Keep in Mind this is a private Project of me.
-It is not easy to understand or to configurate and is containts most likely many bugs. ;)
+It is not easy to understand or to configure and it contains most likely many bugs. :)